-- III.
-Disclosures Related to Persons Convicted of Crimes: - a.
+III.
+Disclosures Related to Persons Convicted of Crimes:

+- a.
 The identity of any person who has an ownership or control interest in the provider or is an agent or managing employee of the provider who has been convicted of a criminal offense related to that person's involvement in any program under the Medicare, Medicaid, or the Title XXI services program since the inception of those programs.
 (42 C.F.R. § 455.106.) - b.
-COUNTY shall terminate the enrollment of CONTRACTOR if any person with five percent (5%) or greater direct or indirect ownership interest in the disclosing entity has been convicted of a criminal offense related to the person's involvement with Medicare, Medicaid, or Title XXI program in the last 10 years. - D. CONTRACTOR must provide disclosure upon execution of Contract, extension for renewal, and within 35 days after any change in CONTRACTOR ownership or upon request of COUNTY.
-COUNTY may refuse to enter into an agreement or terminate an existing agreement with CONTRACTOR if CONTRACTOR fails to disclose ownership and control interest information, information related to business transactions and information on persons convicted of crimes, or if CONTRACTOR did not fully and accurately make the disclosure as required. - E. CONTRACTOR must provide the COUNTY with written disclosure of any prohibited affiliations under 42 C.F.R. § 438.610.
-CONTRACTOR must not employ or subcontract with providers or have other relationships with providers Excluded from participation in Federal Health Care Programs, including Medi-Cal/Medicaid or procurement activities, as set forth in 42 C.F.R. §438.610.
+COUNTY shall terminate the enrollment of CONTRACTOR if any person with five percent (5%) or greater direct or indirect ownership interest in the disclosing entity has been convicted of a criminal offense related to the person's involvement with Medicare, Medicaid, or Title XXI program in the last ten (10) years. - D. CONTRACTOR shall provide disclosure upon execution of the Agreement, extension for renewal, and within thirty-five (35) days after any change in CONTRACTOR ownership or upon request of COUNTY.
+COUNTY may refuse to enter into an Agreement or terminate an existing Agreement with CONTRACTOR if CONTRACTOR fails to disclose ownership and control interest information, information related to business transactions and information on persons convicted of crimes, or if CONTRACTOR did not fully and accurately make the disclosure as required. - E. CONTRACTOR shall provide COUNTY with written disclosure of any prohibited affiliations under 42 C.F.R. § 438.610.
+CONTRACTOR shall not employ or subcontract with providers or have other relationships with providers excluded from participation in Federal Health Care Programs, including Medi-Cal/Medicaid or procurement activities, as set forth in 42 C.F.R. §438.610.